 We're rounding up all the best controllers, headsets, hard drives and subscription services for your Xbox just below, as well as their lowest prices.

 Xbox One controllers

-If you want precision and exceptionally high build-quality, you want the Xbox One Elite Wireless Controller Series 2.
-With programmable buttons, back paddles, and thumbsticks that can be swapped for performance-targeted alternatives, this is one hell of a tricked-out handset.
+If you want precision and exceptionally high build-quality, you want the Xbox Elite Wireless Controller Series 2.
+With programmable buttons, back paddles, and thumbsticks that can be swapped for performance-targeted alternatives, this is one of the best Xbox One controllers available.
 It's also an improvement on the original Elite in almost every way.

 If you fancy a pro controller and are open to the idea of buying from third-party manufacturers, Razer's Wolverine Ultimate is a very respectable choice.
-It's a high-quality handset that's decked out with a lot of cool features.
+Razer produces a whole roster of Xbox One accessories and this entry is a high-quality handset decked out with a lot of cool features.
 Additionally, it's a bit more versatile than Microsoft's Elite Series 2.